Naples Under the Double

-Naples thrived under the Austrians.
-It was
+Artistically, Naples thrived under

 Baroque, such as Luca Giordano

 (self-portrait, left).
 The latter's works adorn churches

 in Britain and the United States.
 His studio in Naples

 became a workshop for numbers of northern European

 painters who made the trip south just to study with him.

 study antiquity; for it was under the Austrians that